Skip to main content

 Step 1: Make something small first

 The first question anyone asks is "what are you working on?"
 If your answer is "I'm a junior CS student," the conversation has nowhere to go.
-If your answer is "I'm building [project] — running into [specific problem]," you've handed the other person an opening.
+If your answer is "I'm building [project], running into [specific problem]," you've handed the other person an opening.

 The project doesn't need to be impressive.
 A browser extension that solves a small annoyance.
 A Discord bot for your dorm.
 Anything with a public link and a README.
 Networking gets 5x easier the moment you have a one-sentence answer.
+If your shipped thing also needs to show up on your profile and résumé, the framing carries over: see how to make your CS side project portfolio impressive for the one-line-outcome pattern that turns a dorm bot into a talking point.

 Step 2: Pick five people, not fifty